Sam-Varghese/Notes/Rust_Section/Rust_basics.md

 - Cargo is the Rust's build system and package manager.
 - Builds code, downloads libraries, and builds libraries.
 - Libraries used in the projects is called *Dependencies*.
+- Use `cargo update` to upgrade all the crates.
 - To create a Rust project using cargo, execute the following command:

 ```